Increase 3 times your chances of landing an offer Register ×

 Example of the Leadership and Volunteering section of a consulting resume

-A man swimming in a pool, illustrating the inclusion of personal interests and activities in a consulting resume
+A man swimming in a pool, highlighting personal interests and activities in a consulting resume.

 Additional Information